arshadkazmi42/first-issues/README.md

 [![Last Commit](https://img.shields.io/github/last-commit/arshadkazmi42/first-issues.svg)](https://github.com/arshadkazmi42/first-issues)

 It tweets all github issues to tweeter, which has `good first isse` and `good-first-issue` labels tagged.
-This is inspired by [Utkarsh's](https://github.com/musically-ut) work on [first-timers-only-bot](https://github.com/musically-ut/first-timers-only-bot)

 You can follow the twitter account here [@first_issues](https://twitter.com/first_issues)